A Guide To Going Green In Business

 While you should do all you can to go green within your business, you should also consider the suppliers you work with and source from, as well as the products you use.

 Do your suppliers practice green principles?
 Or do they stuff your supplies with excess packaging and use materials that aren’t sustainably sourced?
-Speak to them, and ask them the relevant questions with regards to their green principles.
+Speak to them, and ask them relevant questions about their green principles.
 If they fall short, consider using a different supplier.
 You might also switch to a local supplier if you haven’t already done so, because not only will you be supporting another small business, but you will also be reducing the amount of fuel that is used to ship products to you.

 Are you buying products that are harmful to the environment?
 If they are overloaded with toxic chemicals, then the answer is ‘yes.’
 You should also answer ‘yes’ if there is an abundance of plastic and other materials that aren’t biodegradable.
-Look for greener options with regards to your office furniture, office supplies, and cleaning products.
+Look for greener options for your office furniture, office supplies, and cleaning products.
 Not only will you procure something safer for the environment, but they might even be cheaper too!

 #4: Implement a recycling policy